How to Say "The grandfather stays quiet because the magic is lifted" in Korean | -아/어요 Grammar

 What does "The grandfather stays quiet because the magic is lifted" mean in Korean?

-The Korean sentence "할아버지는 마법이 풀려서 조용히 있어요." translates to "The grandfather stays quiet because the magic is lifted." in English. "할아버지는 마법이 풀려서 조용히 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "할아버지는 마법이 풀려서 조용히 있어요." translates to "The grandfather stays quiet because the magic is lifted." in English.
+When you say "할아버지는 마법이 풀려서 조용히 있어요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of family bonds.

 Pronunciation guide: halabeojineun mabeopi pulryeoseo joyonghi iteoyo.